vinh-c-tran/Harvard_APPHY_275/Lab_2/Problem_7/README.md

     return energy_array
 ```
 ### Part 1: Results
+We perform a fit to the Birch-Murnaghan equation of state using `scipy.optimize.curve_fit` which gives us `a0 = 10.902` which is rather close to the experimental value of `a0 = 10.7`.
 <p align="center">
 <img width="708" alt="Screen Shot 2022-03-19 at 5 21 25 AM" src="https://user-images.githubusercontent.com/76876169/159120884-5b3c3ffa-6039-4d88-8273-8ab084289e2e.png">
 </p>